Critical Thinking & Information Literacy

 03 · The experience

-Students work in teams to solve real-world challenges using AI — guided by human judgment, creativity, and responsibility.
+Students work in small teams to tackle one of the UN Sustainable Development Goals — guided by human judgment, creativity, and responsibility.

 This is not just about building solutions.
 It's about learning how to think, decide, and collaborate in a world where AI is everywhere.